What is the legal definition of gambling?

 If a gambling start-up was looking for a jurisdiction in which to commence its activities, why would it choose yours?

 The Gambling Commission’s licence application process is thorough and detailed, designed to ensure that licences are only awarded to suitable gambling businesses.
-As such, it is widely regarded that if a UK licence has been successfully obtained and maintained, securing licences in other jurisdictions will be at least a little easier and other regulators will take comfort from its existence.
+As such, it is widely regarded that if a UK licence has been successfully obtained and maintained, securing licences in other jurisdictions will be at least a little easier, and other regulators will take comfort from its existence.

-The UK landscape is becoming increasingly challenging, particularly with an increasingly strict gambling regulator.
 Although the cost of compliance is likely to be higher in the UK, and should be borne in mind, in the words of Albert Einstein “[i]n the middle of every difficulty lies opportunity.”
 A start-up might find that they are more nimble and agile than well-established gambling businesses.

 United Kingdom: Gambling Law